-BTEC 2270 Credits Office Procedures
+BTEC 2270 3 Office Procedures

-This course capstones the administrative assistant training.
-Students will process a variety of mailable documents, learn proper business telephone etiquette, use presentation software to create electronic slides, use current manuals and Internet technology to do research, maintain an electronic calendar, send and receive e-mail, perform database and spreadsheet tasks, and learn to set priorities when working independently to perform various office tasks.
-(Prerequisites: BTEC 1001, D2L Online Tutorial, or instructor's permission is required when the course is offered online.
-BTEC 2200, BTEC 2350, BTEC 2220, BTEC 1220, and BTEC 2330 or concurrent enrollment.
-Keyboarding skills of 35 wpm or higher.
-College-level reading and writing skills: Appropriate score on RCTC placement test or completion of appropriate developmental course with grade of C or better).
-(3 C/3 hrs per wk).
+This course capstones the administrative duties that include students in a legal and general office environment, utilizing skills taught in previous curricula.
+Students will process a variety of error-free documents; utilize proper business telephone etiquette, presentation software, current manuals and Internet technology to do research; maintain an electronic calendar; send and receive e-mail; perform database and spreadsheet tasks; and learn to set priorities when working independently to perform various office tasks.
+Students entering this course must be at a typing speed of 55 GWPM with three or less errors.
+(Prerequisites: None; Co-requisites: BTEC 2350 or 2355, BTEC 1220, BTEC 2330 and ENGL 1630).
+(3 C).